hausfrau/words/README.md

-words
+Words
 =====

-Assistant to learn foreign languages designed by Olga Ogarkova
+Assistant to learn foreign languages for Android designed by Olga Ogarkova

-Test